DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 All the information about the template data set [3] can be retrieved at the following source: https://sites.google.com/site/dtwadaptive/home

 ## Examples
 In this section we provide some basic examples with the aim of showing the usage of the software.
-The datasets used are thoese referred in the previous section.
+The data set used are thoese referred in the previous section.
 For each task mentioned, we list both the CPU and GPU solution.

 **CLASSIFICATION**